Healthy Pregnancy & Birth

 Back position + Pitocin → compressed blood vessels + amplified contractions → baby unable to tolerate labor → C-section

 The United States has a C-section rate of approximately 32% — nearly one in three births.
 The WHO considers rates above 10–15% to indicate overuse.
 Multiple studies have linked routine Pitocin use, combined with immobilizing monitoring equipment and supine positioning, as primary drivers of unnecessary C-section rates.
+Postpartum hemorrhage — the leading cause of maternal mortality worldwide — is both a downstream consequence of the same cascade and the condition Pitocin is then used to treat.

 Jonsson M, et al. Association between oxytocin use in labour and adverse neonatal outcomes.
 BJOG.
 2015.